ajdungan/vasttools/README.md

 *based on leona / vast.ai-tools

+## adjusting fan speeds
+Poorly programmed on the part of nvidia, very messy with fan sppeds being tied to X-sessions and Xorg configs.
+Easiet way to manually adjust fan speed (fixed only) is to be logged in an x session and open the nvidia-server application, but his is very limitted and can't be done in sshterminal

+Nfan curve is a nice tool.

+Arch wiki has helpful info (https://wiki.archlinux.org/title/NVIDIA/Tips_and_tricks#Set_fan_speed_at_login)

 ## Auto update the price for host listing based on mining porfits.

 based on RTX 3090 120Mhs for eth. it sets the price of my 2 host.